 Introduction to Game Development

-These courses give an overview the process of making video games.
+These courses give an overview of the process of making video games.
 Students learn the jobs involved in this process and the role of video games in society.

 Using a program like Autodesk Maya, students learn how to create and bring to life video game characters.
 Students learn how to give characters life-like poses and motion.